llvm/llvm-project/README.md

 # The LLVM Compiler Infrastructure

-This directory and its subdirectories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.
+This directory and its subdirectories contain the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.